 5.3.1 Analysis

-One of the important role of SEAL services is to re-expose the 3GPP system capabilities by combining multiple capabilities of 3GPP system, across different domain including core network, OAM and terminal client.
+The important role of SEAL services is to re-expose the 3GPP system capabilities by combining multiple capabilities of 3GPP system, across different domain including core network, OAM and terminal client.

-In the existed SEAL service specification, the architecture mainly focus on SEAL services layer.
+In the existed SEAL service specification, the architecture mainly focuses on SEAL services layer.
 The information to tell the role and responsibility of SEAL service layer from the whole 3GPP system perspective are missing.

 5.3.2 Identified gaps

--How to represent the SEAL service layer in the whole 3GPP network exposure system needs to be added
+Gap# 5.3.2-1:How to represent the SEAL service layer in the whole 3GPP network exposure system needs to be added

 5.4 Generic gap #4: Linking SEAL services to target application usecases